bdwilson/wuds/README.md

 * config.py - configuration file
 * core.py - core library
 * run.sh - startup script
+* wuds.init - init script to run on boot (expects the wuds directory to be in /home/pi)
 * README.py - this file